hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

         Snapshots from on or before July 15, 2013 cannot be used to create a disk.

+-   `image_ignore_data_disks`(boolean) - If this value is true, the image created will not include any snapshot of data disks.
+This option would be useful for any circumstance that default data disks with instance types are not concerned.
+    The default value is false.

 -   `image_force_delete` (boolean) - If this value is true, when the target image name is duplicated with an existing image, it will delete the